SM Spirituality Media

 The serious version

-Neville Goddard's formulation is the cleanest in the tradition: feel it real.
-The instruction is not to visualise the object — the cheque, the lover, the house — but to inhabit the felt sense of already being the person to whom that has happened, until that becomes the dominant emotional baseline.
-From there, the actions that the new state takes for granted begin to be the actions the practitioner takes by default.
+Neville Goddard's§ formulation is the cleanest in the tradition: feel it real.
+The instruction is not to visualise the object (the cheque, the lover, the house) but to inhabit the felt sense of already being the person to whom that has happened.
+That is a subtle distinction.
+Visualising the goal keeps you at a distance from it.
+Inhabiting the state of having it makes a different set of actions natural.
+Once that feeling becomes the dominant baseline, the practitioner begins acting from that state by default.
 The outer change follows.

 Common failure modes

-Most manifestation practice fails not because the principle is wrong but because the practitioner is lying to themselves about the felt state — visualising the goal while the body is still in the old fear-state.
+Most manifestation practice fails not because the principle is wrong but because the practitioner is lying to themselves about the felt state.
+They visualise the goal while the body is still in the old fear-state.
 The classical teachers all flag this.
-Goddard insisted on the moment of I am (not I want or I will); Murphy warned against doubling the affirmation with internal contradiction; Wattles built his book around alignment of inner state with outer aligned action.
+Goddard insisted on I am rather than I want or I will.
+Joseph Murphy§ warned against doubling an affirmation with internal contradiction.
+Wattles built his book around aligning inner state with outer action.

 What it can and can't do

-The practice changes the practitioner — their attention, decisions, threshold for action, available behavioural repertoire.
-That is enough to produce dramatic outer change in domains where outcomes track those variables (career, relationships, health behaviours).
-It does not appear to violate physics.
-The honest version of the teaching keeps both halves of that statement live; the marketing version keeps only the first.
+The practice changes the practitioner: their attention, decisions, threshold for action, and available behavioural repertoire.
+In domains where outcomes track those variables, the change can be substantial.
+Career, relationships, and health behaviour are the clearest examples.
+The practitioner who genuinely inhabits a new self-concept begins to notice different opportunities and take different risks.
+The practice does not appear to change physics.
+The honest version of the teaching holds both of those statements live.
+The marketing version holds only the first.

 — end of entry —